 The following types of bullying behaviour are included in the definition of bullying:

 - deliberate exclusion, malicious gossip and other forms of relational bullying,

 - identity-based bullying such as homophobic bullying, racist bullying, bullying based on a person’s membership of the Traveller community and bullying of those with disabilities or special educational needs.

-Isolated or once-off incidents of intentional negative behaviour, including a once-off offensive or hurtful text message or other private messaging, do not fall within the definition of bullying and should be dealt with, as appropriate, in accordance with the school’s code of behaviour.
+Isolated or once-off incidents of intentional negative behaviour, will be dealt with as appropriate, in accordance with the school’s code of behaviour.

 However, in the context of this policy, placing a once-off offensive or hurtful public message, image or statement on a social network site or other public forum where that message, image or statement can be viewed and/or repeated by other people will be regarded as bullying behaviour.